scott-fryxell/scott-fryxell.github.io/content/articles/performance-headroom.md

 ---
 date: 2022-05-22
-img: /posters/Scott_Fryxell_posters_Saturday, April 17, 10_47 AM.svg
+img: /posters/Scott_Fryxell_Sunday, May 22, 10_05 AM.svg
 ---

 Firebase storage files are not stored or sent gzip'd.
 I'll need [to do it myself](https://cloud.google.com/storage/docs/transcoding).
 When done I reduce my file sizes by 60%. a 30k vector file will become 10k.